St Michael the Archangel's Church, Framlingham: Henry Howard, Earl of Surrey

 By about 1976 the whole monument was subsiding in the centre and the ends collapsing in on itself.
-The restoration was entrusted to John Green and the monument was duly cleaned and restored to its full brilliance.
+The restoration was entrusted to John Green and the monument was cleaned and restored.
 It was when it was being cleaned that Mr Green found the dowel holes next to Surrey's calf where there once was a coronet (not worn, since he died in disgrace).
 A new coronet was made of lead casting with large fish weights for the baubles, the whole thing was then painted, gilded, and placed in position.

 In fiction

 The church is one of a number of locations in Framlingham that plays a role in the mystery novel Magpie Murders by Anthony Horowitz.